Chalkboards UK and the Environment

 Over the past two years we have been replacing older lighting systems with LED across our warehouse and office space, significantly saving electricity usage.

-In 2018 we will be converting our electricity supply to a 100% renewable source.
+In 2018 we converted our electricity supply to a 100% renewable source.
 Having undertaken a carbon impact analysis of using energy from an external renewable source as opposed to retrofitting solar panels, the former provides us with our best solution.

 Our Environmental Commitments